Do you want to grow as a leader? Do you want to keep growing?

 So, how do we keep growing?

-Here are 7 ways I guarantee you will grow as a leader:
+Here are 7 guaranteed ways to grow as a leader:

 Listen to wiser voices

 Experience is the best teachers.
 And all of us are surrounded by people who have grown wise through their experiences.
 Growing leaders glean all they can from other people.
 They surround themselves with smarter people.
 They ask great questions.

 Consider this question.
 Would others consider you a wisdom seeker?
 Can you specifically name the voices you are learning from these days?

 Growing leaders learn or reinforce leadership principles, while helping others learn them.
 Sometimes it is not until we talk through an issue with others we find clarity in the issue ourselves.
 When you invest in others it fuels you as a leader. (“Give and it will be given back to you”, Jesus said.
 We reap what we so.)